 5 10333/08 Council Conclusions on the Digital Dividend.
-Brussels, 6 June 2008 harmonisation of a sub-band of the UHF band for mobile communications is feasible provided that it is on a non-mandatory basis.
+Brussels, 6 June 2008

+It also invited the EC to initiate studies and consultations necessary to define a coherent basis for the coordinated usage of spectrum on a non-exclusive, non-mandatory basis and to recognise previous advice by both the RSPG and CEPT that harmonisation of a sub-band of the UHF band for mobile communications is feasible provided that it is on a non-mandatory basis.
 The EC has proceeded to do this through mandates to CEPT and by commissioning studies on specific issues.

-On 24 September 2008 the European Parliament adopted a resolution5 on the EC's communication, calling on the EC, inter alia, to submit a proposal for better coordination measures at Community level on the use of the digital dividend, in accordance with internationally agreed frequency plans.
+On 24 September 2008 the European Parliament adopted a resolution6 on the EC's communication, calling on the EC, inter alia, to submit a proposal for better coordination measures at Community level on the use of the digital dividend, in accordance with internationally agreed frequency plans.